 Basis and Purpose.
-The statutory authority for this regulation includes but is not limited to subsections 44-3-202(1)(b), 44-3-202(2)(a)(I)(A), 44-3-202(2)(a)(I)(G), 44-3-202(2)(a)(I)(R), and 44-3-308, C.R.S.
+The statutory authority for this regulation is located at subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(G), C.R.S.
 The purpose of this regulation is to clarify permitted and prohibited support and/or services offered by suppliers to organizations holding a special event permit.

 - A. Licensed suppliers may furnish financial support and/or services to organizations, that qualify for a special events permit.
 Any furnished financial support and/or services shall be in connection with public service or non-profit fundraising activities including, but not limited to, events such as:

 - 1. Fairs,

 - 2. Sporting events,

 - 3. Agricultural exhibitions,

 - 4. Educational clinics,

 - 5. Concerts, and

 - 6. Other similar events.

 - B. A supplier may furnish or share the cost of advertisements, signs, promotional materials and items of a similar nature used in connection with a non-profit special events permit.

 - C. Support shall not be conditioned, directly or indirectly, upon the present or future purchase of an alcohol beverage or the exclusive sale of a supplier's product at such events.